NithishNithi/go-jenkins-mcp/README.md

 - Go 1.23.6 or later (for building from source)
 - Access to a Jenkins instance
-- Jenkins API token or username/password credentials
+- Jenkins username and API token

 ## Configuration